This article was updated in November 2023.

 While walking, you will undoubtedly ponder the amazing feats of our founding fathers, who navigated our country from a colonial power to an independent nation whose democracy has been a model around the world.
 Furthermore, you can enjoy the artistic treats for our eyes in the many sculptures and murals that adorn the Old City area of town.
 Overall, this walk is a nice blend of old and new.

-Finally, remember to wear comfortable walking shoes, bring water, and sunscreen on sunny days.
+Finally, remember to wear comfortable walking shoes.
+Bring water and wear sunscreen on sunny days.

 Comments?